sinashahoveisi/antd-cropper-img/README.md

 Adding a `crossOrigin` attribute to the image element will stop adding a timestamp to the image URL and stop reloading the image.
 But the request (XMLHttpRequest) to read the image data for orientation checking will require a timestamp to bust the cache to avoid browser cache error.
 You can set the `checkOrientation` option to `false` to cancel this request.

-If the value of the image's `crossOrigin` attribute is `"use-credentials"`, then the `withCredentials` attribute will set to `true` when read the image data by XMLHttpRequest.

 #### guides

 - Type: `Boolean`